-The most common types of suspension assemblies are the following: Strut, Coil spring, Upper and lower spring insulators, Bump stop (front struts only), and Mounting bracket/bearing assembly.
+Various types of suspension assemblies are available, including Strut, Coil spring, Upper and lower spring insulators, Bump stop (front struts only), and Mounting bracket/bearing assembly.

 What is a Quick Strut?